fwup-home/fwup/README.md

     meta-architecture = "arm"
     meta-creation-date = "2014-09-07T19:50:57Z"

+## How do I get the best performance?

+In general, `fwup` is written to write to Flash memory in large blocks so that the update can occur quickly.
+Obviously, reducing the amount that needs to get written always helps.
+Beyond that, most optimizations are platform dependent.
+Linux caches writes so aggressively that writes to Flash memory are nearly as fast as possible.
+OSX, on the other hand, does very little caching, so doing things like only working with one FAT filesystem at a time can help.
+In this case, `fwup` only caches writes to one FAT filesystem at a time, so mixing them will flush caches.
+OSX also is very slow to unmount disks, so keep in mind that performance can only be so fast on some systems.

 # Licenses

 This utility contains source code with various licenses.
 The bulk of the code is